 - Venue Partners

 Some culinary historians believe that the word “bisque” comes from the French “bis cuites,” meaning “twice cooked.”
-Bisque is heated twice—first in the stock and again in the cream.
+Bisque is heated twice—first with the stock and again with the cream.
 Others believe that the origin of this word is related to the Bay of Biscay.
 Dishes from Biscay traditionally include spices similar to those in bisque.

 To celebrate National Seafood Bisque Day, try making your own seafood bisque!
 Serve it with a freshly baked baguette for a decadent treat.